Factors Contributing to Congenital Heart Disease

 Single gene defects

 There are an estimated 70,000 genes contained on the 46 chromosomes in each cell of the body.
 Genes come in pairs, one of which is inherited from the mother, the other from the father.
-Genes not only help to determine our individual traits, but also may be responsible for health problems when gene alterations (mutations) are present.
+Genes not only help to determine our individual traits, but also may be responsible for health problems when gene mutations are present.
 When a single gene is mutated, a number of health problems may occur in a person. when several health problems occur from one genetic cause that is referred to as a syndrome.
-Some of the genetic syndromes associated with a higher incidence of heart defects include, but are not limited to, the following:
+Some of the genetic syndromes associated with a higher incidence of heart defects include:

-Other genetic syndromes that are not due to a single gene defect, but are associated with CHD, include Goldenhar syndrome (hemifacial microsomia), William's syndrome, and the VACTERL association (tracheal and esophageal malformations associated with vertebral, anorectal, cardiac, renal, and limb abnormalities.)
+Other genetic syndromes that are not due to a single gene defect, but are associated with CHD, include Goldenhar syndrome (hemifacial microsomia), CHARGE syndrome (coloboma, heart defect, choanal atresia, retardation, genetical defects, and ear defects) and the VACTERL association (tracheal and esophageal malformations associated with vertebral, anorectal, cardiac, renal, and limb abnormalities.)

 When a child is born with a congenital heart defect, if there is a suspicion that the child has some type of genetic syndrome, a doctor who specializes in genetics (called a clinical geneticist) may be asked to evaluate your child.